 Instead of waste streams going to landfill, they are being seen as a resource and diverted to other uses.
 This is because, as well as environmental benefits, there are considerable economic and social benefits to be gained, too.
-60% of our sites have hit their zero waste to landfill target.

 Our waste targets

 With a goal to halve operational waste by 2020, we are actively eliminating, reusing and recycling waste, as well as generating energy from waste.
 We continue to make progress towards our 2020 commitment, cutting our operational waste (hazardous and non-hazardous) by 25% over the last five years.
 Our investment in infrastructure and technology has yielded results.
 In 2016, we produced 137,000 tonnes of waste, 4% less than the previous year.
 The majority of this (73%) was recycled or incinerated to recover energy, with only 5% sent to landfill.

 We are working to reduce emissions from our entire value chain while extending access to our products for the people who need them